Pizza Tools For Professional Quality Pizzas

 You need a good cast iron griddle for many cooking tasks, especially if you like fish, burgers, grilled sandwiches, home fries, or pancakes.
 It can also double as a pizza stone.
 One word of caution.
 You may actually need two griddles.
 If you use it for fish a lot, the flavor will remain on the surface, even after cleaning, so you won't be able to use it for pizza or pancakes.
 It is 20" x 10 7/16".

 Next time you order pizza, tell them not to slice it.
 The liquid running down through the cuts only softens the crust.
 A good pizza wheel will keep your pizza crispy, and it comes in handy for home made pizza and even for cutting pie dough.
-You want a big wheel like this Oxo Good Grips 4-Inch Pizza Wheel.
-It has a a solid riveted axle to keep it from wobbling, a good hand guard, and the company's signature comfy grip.
+You want a big wheel like this one.
+It has a a solid riveted axle to keep it from wobbling, a good hand guard, and the Oxo's signature comfy grip.

+The pizza peel or paddle is the best way to get your pie in and out of the grill.
+You dust the top with flour or corn meal, which acts like ball bearings and adds nice flavor and texture.
 Then you spread the dough on the peel, top it, and slide it onto the pan or stone on the grill.
+It is important to not let the wet dough sit on the flour on the peel too long when you dress the pie or else the flour will get wet and glue the dough to the pdeel.
+That's why I prefer corn meal.
+It doesn't get wet easily and makes bigger ball bearings.
 You then use the peel to remove it.
 They come in all sorts of sizes and prices, metal and wood.
-I prefer wood.
+I prefer wood for inserting the pie, and metal for turning the pie.
 Wet dough tends to stick to metal and makes it a little harder to slide off.
-Here are some other options: Pizza Peels.

 I don't know how I lived without a good, accurate digital kitchen scale for so many years.
 It is so important.
 Look at salt for example.
 1 cup of table salt has almost twice as much salinity as a cup of Morton's kosher salt because Morton's kosher salt has more air space between the grains.
 But a pound of all salts contain exactly the same amount of sodium chloride.
 Without a scale, making a brine requires a calculator.